 Make the chole masala

 - Heat 3 Tbsp over medium heat in a second frying pan.

 - Add the whole spices and cook until the oil starts to bubble.
 This takes about 30 seconds.

-- Add the garlic ginger paste.
-Cook until it stops sputtering, about 1 minute.
+- Add the green chili.
+Cook for about 30 seconds.
+Add the garlic ginger paste.
+Cook, stirring occasionally, until it stops sputtering, about another minute.

 - Turn the heat to medium low.
 Add the ground spices and mix to get them well coated in oil.
 Be careful.
 You don't want the spices to burn.
 Cook for about 30-45 seconds to let the spices bloom.
 This is a great restaurant trick.
 Instantly removes that nasty raw spice taste.